wp-plugins/just-custom-fields/readme.txt

 Author URI: http://justcoded.com/
 Tags: custom, fields, custom fields, meta, post meta, object meta, editor Requires at least: 3.0.0
-Tested up to: 4.0
+Tested up to: 4.2.3
 Donate link: http://justcoded.com/just-labs/just-custom-fields-for-wordpress-plugin/#donate
 Stable tag: trunk
 License: GNU General Public License v2

-This plugin adds custom fields for standard and custom post types in WordPress.
+This plugin add custom fields for standard and custom post types in WordPress.

 == Description ==

-This plugin adds custom fields for standard and custom post types in WordPress.
-After the installation you will see simple settings page which is self-explanatory to use.
+This plugin add custom fields for standard and custom post types in WordPress.
+After installation you will see simple settings page which is self-explanatory to use.

-For now the plugin supports the following field types:
+For now plugin support such field types:

 * Input text
 * Select Box